Where:

 Add your opinion

-This place is well known for its great service and friendly staff, that is always ready to help you.
-There is cool atmosphere at this spot.
-4.2 is what this restaurant received from the Google rating system.
+This restaurant is well known for its great service and friendly staff, that is always ready to help you.
+Come here for the peaceful atmosphere.
+Pop Tate's Dadar has received Google 4.2 according to the guests' opinions.

 Frequently mentioned in reviews